-Professional glass artist Rene Culler relocated to Mobile from Cleveland, Ohio in 2010 to lead the glass program at the University of South Alabama.
-Rene received her Master’s in Fine Arts from Kent State, is a Fulbright Senior Research Scholar.
-While at the University of South Alabama, she was voted one of the 50 top researchers in the past 50 years for her knowledge of Kiln work for research conducted when she was a Fulbright Scholar in Korea.
+Professional glass artist Rene Culler relocated to Mobile from Cleveland, Ohio, in 2010 to lead the glass program at the University of South Alabama.
+Rene received her Master’s in Fine Arts from Kent State and is a Fulbright Senior Research Scholar.
+While at the University of South Alabama, she was voted one of the 50 top researchers in the past 50 years for her expertise in kiln work, based on research conducted while she was a Fulbright Scholar in Korea.

 I became aware of Rene’s artistry in 2017 when she presented “The Delta” at the Mobile Museum of Art.
-Comprised multiple styles of glass, the piece took her a year to create.
-She remembers flying into Mobile and was fascinated by the colors and shapes of Delta from the plane window and she knew she wanted to recreate it in glass.
+Composed of multiple glass styles, the piece took her a year to create.
+She remembers flying into Mobile and being fascinated by the colors and shapes of the Delta from the plane window, and she knew she wanted to recreate it in glass.

 BUILDING THE STUDIO

-In her studio in Mobile, which is housed in a former engineering office, she recently designed and built a large Kiln, a fire brick lined chamber used for heating the glass to temperatures of fifteen hundred degrees.
+In her studio in Mobile, housed in a former engineering office, she recently designed and built a large Kiln, a firebrick-lined chamber used to heat the glass to 1,500 degrees.
 She is a woman of many talents, which includes welding.
 She learned the trade while in school.
-It was expensive to buy a kiln so the students learned to build the tools needed to work the glass.
-She also has a sandblaster, for blasting glass as well several smaller kilns which are lined with fire brick.
+It was expensive to buy a kiln, so the students learned to build the tools needed to work with the glass.
+She also has a sandblaster for blasting glass, as well as several smaller kilns lined with firebrick.
 Her wall of Frit, or colored glass, in the studio is not only functional but attractive.
 She explained that “Kiln-glass work can be done on your own, but blowing glass, you need help to do.”

 With blowing glass, she explained, “Your body can only put up with so much.
-There’s a rush when working, you want the opportunity to create something.”
-I asked her how did decided what to charge for a piece.
+There’s a rush when working; you want the opportunity to create something.”
+I asked her how she decided what to charge for a piece.
 “You can’t charge what it’s worth.
 Two hours and thirty years,” She laughed.

-She is very interested in pattern tile and created a magic square which is based on squares she has seen in Istanbul.
+She is very interested in pattern tiles and created a magic square based on squares she has seen in Istanbul.
 The squares are based on the phases of the moon.
-In the 1400’s astronomer’s assigned numbers to the stars, if you add the numbers on the diagonal, you get the same number.
+In the 1400s, astronomers assigned numbers to the stars; if you add the numbers on the diagonal, you get the same number.
 She said, “We can’t survive without numbers.
 The future is all about numbers.”

 HISTORY OF THE ART

-She told me about Dale Chihuly, perhaps one of the most recognized names in the glass world when he had received a grant to teach people how to blow glass in 1971.
-With the assistance of sixteen students, the group built shelters and glass blowing furnace at an old tree farm in Washington State.
-When there was no money to do a second year, Chihuly found a sponsor who owned the tree farm in order to continue the program.
+She told me about Dale Chihuly, perhaps one of the most recognized names in the glass world, when he received a grant in 1971 to teach people how to blow glass.
+With the assistance of 16 students, the group built shelters and a glass-blowing furnace at an old tree farm in Washington State.
+When there was no money to pursue a second year, Chihuly found a sponsor who owned the tree farm to continue the program.
 This is now the Pilchuck Glass School, which is one of the world’s top schools for glass artists.

 INSTALLATIONS AROUND THE GLOBE

-Rene has created many installations for hospitals and libraries across the county.
+Rene has created many installations for hospitals and libraries across the country.
 She has been told that people “Like her work because they see different things in it.”
 She has pieces in both of Cleveland’s teaching hospitals.
-One San Diego hospital told her not to use too much red in the installation, they wanted calm colors because the color and shape affects each individual’s emotions.
+One San Diego hospital told her not to use too much red in the installation; they wanted calm colors because the color and shape affect each individual’s emotions.

-She has traveled throughout the world and did her Fulbright scholar work in 2012 in Korea.
+She has traveled throughout the world and completed her Fulbright Scholar work in Korea in 2012.
 “Art is a big deal there.”
-She blew a lot of glass while in Korea and was able to show her work in Seoul.
+She blew a lot of glass while in Korea and showed her work in Seoul.
 “I really enjoy learning about other cultures, Learning about the philosophy behind what they do.”
-While there her husband began to learn and read Korean, which was not an easy task.
+While there, her husband began learning and reading Korean, which was not an easy task.

 AUTHOR, AUTHOR